-Sequoia National Park is one of the most spectacular national parks in the U.S. Unfortunately it is often overshadowed by its big sister, Yosemite, to the north.
+Sequoia National Park is one of the most spectacular national parks in the U.S. Unfortunately, its big sister to the north, Yosemite, often overshadows it.
 But Sequoia has the coolest tree in the world – the General Sherman.
 Not only is the General Sherman tree THOUSANDS of years old, but it’s the biggest tree in the WORLD!
 The Giant Sequoia trees boats the biggest and oldest trees in the world and are spectacular to see in person.
 I’m a little biased about Sequoia National Park because I grew up near it but its beauty should be recognized more often.

 WHERE TO STAY AT SEQUOIA NATIONAL PARK